 Key aspects of diplomatic relations

-Cooperation in the domain of education
+Cooperation in education and training

-Scholars and artists from Montenegro can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists from Montenegro can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

-Swiss nationals in Montenegro
+Swiss citizens in Montenegro

-The history of bilateral relations
+History of bilateral relations